Looking for some awesome fell walking routes in the Lake District National Park?

 - Honister Pass National Trust Car Park – About 3 km east from YHA Borrowdale

 This was my first walk on my 4-day trip to the Lake District.
-Since I was visiting Borrowdale for a few days this walk beings gradually, with no tricky terrain or no steeps hills (well the start of the walk!)
+Since I was visiting Borrowdale for a few days this walk starts with no tricky terrain or no steeps hills.

 Starting from YHA Borrowdale, head north following the stream that leads into the River Derwent and subsequently the massive space of Derwent Water.